ahmetomerv/ahmetomerv.github.io/content/blog/on-the-use-of-hypothetical-pronouns/index.md

 In the article, Joel gives a hypothetical example of a programmer who comes by to your desk and boasts about how great he is about this and that.
 In my mind, I'm like "why is this programmer supposed to be a male??", yes the tech industry (perhaps like most) is male-dominant.
 Yes, there's a high chance that this programmer would be a guy, in 9 out of 10 times that could be true.
 But when writing about hypothetical situations, why should we assume/decide someone's gender based on stereotypes?
 It just doesn't feel right when you read that.
 It seems way off.

 Unless we're referring to someone specific, say, Sarah or Paul, I think it's best to use "they" instead.
-That way, the reader's mind isn't forced to think of this imaginary person as a man or a woman and form our opinion around that gender, because it is not a specific person, thus it's more suitable to use genderless pronouns.
+That way, the reader's mind isn't forced to think of this imaginary person as a man or a woman and form their opinion around that gender, because it is not a specific person, thus it's more suitable to use genderless pronouns, aka "they" (I've looked up online and there seems to be a ton of new pronouns added to the language, but I'm sticking to the good old they here).

 An example from the article I'd mentioned earlier: (condensed some things for clarity)